pubannotation/pubannotation/README.md

 -----------

 Please use it with
-* ruby version 3.4.1,
+* ruby version 3.4.5,
-* Postgresql 9.0 or above,
+* PostgreSQL 9.0 or above,
-* ElasticSearch 5 or above, and
+* Elasticsearch 8.x,
 * [redis](https://redis.io/)

 If your system does not already have an installation of ruby, you need to install it.
 Using [rvm](https://rvm.io/) is generally a recommended way to install ruby in your system.